[英语学习]《唐顿庄园》第1季第1集学习笔记

 handiwork

-• You can refer to something that you have done or made yourself as your handiwork.(The architect stepped back to admire his handiwork.)
+- You can refer to something that you have done or made yourself as your

 Kedgeree

-• Kedgeree is a cooked dish consisting of rice, fish and eggs.
+Kedgereeis a cooked dish consisting of rice, fish and eggs.

 dreadful

-• If you say that something is dreadful, you mean that it is very bad or unpleasant, or very poor in quality.
-(They told us the dreadful news.)
+dreadful, you mean that it is very bad or unpleasant, or very poor in quality.
+(They told us thedreadfulnews.)
+Dreadfulis used to emphasize the degree or extent of something bad.
+(We’ve made adreadfulmistake.)

 mourning